From microeconomics to political economy and back: thoughts on the micro foundations of the Walkaway economy

 An attractive element of modern standard economics is that it is micro-founded.
 First, the individual agent’s behavior is modeled, and an equilibrium for the model is found.
 Next, economists build mesoscale models (for example, partial equilibrium models for a specific market) and macroscale ones (for example, general equilibrium models for the whole economy).
 These are built in such a way that the lower-level equilibria generate the upper-level ones: zoom in onto a general equilibrium model and it resolves into individual consumers and firms making their choices.

 This consistency is useful and elegant.
 Alternative economic systems should also be micro-founded to be taken seriously.
 Walkaway, it seems to me, makes an attempt at building a micro-founded model of a whole system (the walkaway economy), but it comprehensively rejects standard micro.
 It eventually replaces it with a micro behavior of its own, but of a very different kind.
 I can see four moves:

-- Argue that the behavior of individual agents is based on intersubjective conventions.
-This shifts the argument from economics as we know it to political economy, the border land between economics and that moral philosophy that it grew out of.
+Argue that the behavior of individual agents is based on intersubjective conventions.
+This shifts the argument from economics as we know it to political economy, the border land between economics and moral philosophy.

 In the rest of this post, I go through each of these steps, one section per step.
 There is a section 5, just a quick recap and conclusion.